Netscape: Netscape technologies

 Netscape created the JavaScript web page scripting language.
 It also pioneered the development of push technology, which effectively allowed websites to send regular updates of information (weather, stock updates, package tracking, etc.) directly to a user's desktop (aka "webtop"); Netscape's implementation of this was named Netcaster.
 However, businesses quickly recognized the use of push technology to deliver ads to users, which annoyed them, so Netcaster was short-lived.

 Netscape was notable for its cross-platform efforts.
 Its client software continued to be made available for Windows (3.1, 95, 98, NT), Macintosh, Linux, OS/2, BeOS, and many versions of Unix including DEC, Sun Solaris, BSDI, IRIX, IBM AIX, and HP-UX.
-Its server software generally was only available for Unix and Windows NT, though some of its servers were made available on Linux, and a version of Netscape FastTrack Server was made available for Windows 95/98.
+Its server software was generally only available for Unix and Windows NT, though some of its servers were made available on Linux, and a version of Netscape FastTrack Server was made available for Windows 95/98.
 Today, most of Netscape's server offerings live on as the Sun Java System, formerly under the Sun ONE branding.
 Although Netscape Browser 8 was Windows only, multi-platform support exists in the Netscape Navigator 9 series of browsers.

-Current services
+Prior services

 Netscape Internet Service

-Netscape ISP is a dial-up Internet service once offered at US$9.95 per month.
-The company serves web pages in a compressed format to increase effective speeds up to 1300 kbit/s (average 500 kbit/s).
-The Internet service provider is now run by Verizon under the Netscape brand.
+Netscape ISP was a dial-up Internet service once offered at US$9.95 per month.
+The company served web pages in a compressed format to increase effective speeds up to 1300 kbit/s (average 500 kbit/s).
+The Internet service provider was later run by Verizon under the Netscape brand.
 The low-cost ISP was officially launched on January 8, 2004.

+On November 30, 2025, Netscape ISP will be discontinued.

 Netscape.com

 Netscape drove much traffic from various links included in the browser menus to its web properties.
 Some say it was very late to leverage this traffic for what would become the start of the major online portal wars.

 Netscape's exclusive features, such as the Netscape Blog, Netscape NewsQuake, Netscape Navigator, My Netscape and Netscape Community pages, are less accessible from the AOL Netscape designed portal and in some countries not accessible at all without providing a full URL or completing an Internet search.
 The new AOL Netscape site was originally previewed in August 2007 before moving the existing site in September 2007.

 Netscape.com now redirects to AOL's website, with no Netscape branding at all.
-Meanwhile, Netscape.co.uk now redirects to AOL Search, with no Netscape branding at all.
+Meanwhile, Netscape.co.uk now redirects to AOL Search, also with no Netscape branding at all.